-If you’re a hardcore Minecraft player, you probably have heard about the art of drag clicking.
-Drag clicking is something surrounded by conspiracies to the point that it’s banned in certain games and even some Minecraft servers.
+If you’re a hardcore Minecraft player, you probably have heard about the art of drag-clicking.
+Drag clicking is surrounded by conspiracies to the point that it’s banned in certain games and even some Minecraft servers.

-But, if you came to this article with the intention to buy a mouse specifically for drag clicking, you’re at just the right place.
-But, before we get into the buying guide, let’s first talk about exactly what drag clicking is and how it helps you in-game.
+But, if you came to this article to buy a mouse specifically for drag-clicking, you’re in the right place.
+But, before we get into the buying guide, let’s first talk about drag-clicking and how it helps you in-game.

 What is Drag Clicking?

 Drag clicking is a technique that gamers use to utilize their mouse’s capabilities to the max by registering as many clicks as they can in one second.
-There’s not much use of drag clicking in most games.
+There’s not much use for drag-clicking in most games.
 For instance, let’s consider a game like Call of Duty: Warzone.

-Warzone is pretty much anti drag clicking since each gun in the game has a specific firing rate.
-Even if you exceed that firing rate by clicking faster, it’s not going to register the individual clicks and just register the clicks that occur in correspondence with the gun’s firing rate.
+Warzone is pretty much anti-drag clicking since each gun in the game has a specific firing rate.
+Even if you exceed that firing rate by clicking faster, it will not register the individual clicks and just register the clicks that correspond with the gun’s firing rate.

-The main benefit that makes people fond of drag clicking is in Minecraft PvP battles.
-Minecraft is able to register each individual click, and it gives you an insane advantage against your competitors.
+The main benefit that makes people fond of drag-clicking is Minecraft PvP battles.
+Minecraft can register each individual click, and it gives you an insane advantage against your competitors.
 While that doesn’t sound like cheating, it is unfair.
-Due to this, drag clicking is banned on every major Minecraft server in the world.
+Due to this, drag-clicking is banned on every central Minecraft server worldwide.

 Most of the time, the anti-cheat will ban you automatically if the servers notice your mouse registering an extraordinary CPS.

-But, if you start drag clicking, you can run past that number pretty quickly.
+But, if you start drag-clicking, you can quickly run past that number.
 Drag clicking will ruin your mouse over time, depending on how much you drag click and your consistency.
 This is where the importance of the right mouse comes in.
-Drag clicking might seem simple, but it’s actually very difficult to execute.
+Drag-clicking might seem simple, but it’s actually very difficult to execute.

 1. Razer DeathAdder Elite